Gender equality in the workplace

 - the Institute of Physics is supporting two Project Officers who are working with Education Scotland on a project to improve gender balance in STEM

 - we are delivering the CareerWISE programme through Equate Scotland so that female undergraduates have the opportunity to take part in STEM work experience placements

 - Skills Development Scotland (SDS) has published a five-year Equalities Action Plan for Modern Apprenticeships (MA) in Scotland.
 It outlines the actions that SDS and its partners will take to improve underrepresented groups' participation in the MA programme

 Workplace Equality Fund

 We have set up the Workplace Equality Fund to help reduce employment inequalities, discrimination and barriers for minority ethnic people, women, disabled people and older workers.

-It is being delivered on our behalf by by the Voluntary Action Fund.
+It is being delivered on our behalf by by the Impact Funding Partners.
 Find out more about the Workplace Equality Fund.